KVSKOrg/dellemcansible/docs/CONTRIBUTING.md

 * Contribute to the project documentation and codebase.
 * Report and triage bugs.
 * Feature requests
-* Write technical documentation and blog posts, for users and contributors.
+* Write technical documentation and blog posts for users and contributors.
 * Help others by answering questions about this project.

 ## Contributor Agreement